Ematicexternal/doc/_posts/2017-07-31-ecommerce-plugins-magento-2-x.md

 ## Configuration

-To configure the module, login to the Magento admin panel and go to _Stores -> Configuration_, then choose _Ematic Solutions -> Ematic.js Options_ on the left.
+To configure the module, log in to the Magento Admin panel, and then go to _Stores > Configuration_.
+Choose _Ematic Solutions > Ematic.js Options_ on the left.

 ### Ematic.js Options